Xakkusu/hangman-game/README.md

 ### Game Section
 ![Game Section Image](docs/features/game-feature.png)
-- No matter which category the user chooses, the terminal will be cleared and a hint of lines appears.
+- No matter which category the user chooses, the terminal will be cleared and a hint/hidden word of lines appears.

 ![Catgeory Worksheet Image](docs/features/game-categories-worksheet-feature.png)
 - When the user enters the catageory Google Sheets were used to access the according sheet to the chosen category.

 ![Horror Worksheet Image](docs/features/game-horror-worksheet-feature.png)
 - This is done by Google Sheets APIs though the Goggle Clout Platform.
-- The data is stored in each sheet will be randomly chosen an stored in a variable as a list.
+- The data is stored in each sheet will be randomly chosen and stored in a variable as a list.
-- This list is converted into the underlined hint.
+- This list is converted into the underlined hint/hidden word.
 - The user is then asked to enter their first character guess.

 #### Correct Answer - Lives Left
 ![Correct Answer - Lives Left Image](docs/features/correct-answer-feature.png)
 - When the player enters a correct guess a statement that their answer was correct will be displayed.
-- The hint will be updated with the position of the guess.
-If the guess occurs multiple times in the word, it will be shown accordingly in the hint.
+- The hint/hidden word will be updated with the position of the guess.
+If the guess occurs multiple times in the word, it will be shown accordingly in the hint/hidden word.
 - Below that a list will appear to show which characters have been guessed so far.
 This list is indedpendent if the answer was wrong or right, this is solely done to show the user what was already guessed in case they have forgotten.
-- The updated hint will be in uppercase to give the user a better visualization of what movie title needs to be find out.
+- The updated hint/hidden word will be in uppercase to give the user a better visualization of what movie title needs to be find out.
 #### Wrong Answer - Lives Left
 ![Wrong Answer - Lives Left Image](docs/features/wrong-answer-feature.png)
 - When the player enters a wrong guess a statement that their answer was wrong will be displayed.